khatakslied/Pixel-Niwa/README.md

 # Pixel-Niwa

-A silly game used to brush-up on my rusty HTML knowledge.
+A very simple game used to brush-up on my rusty DOM knowledge.